Seminar

 One of the key themes of this lecture concerns the creation of artificial cells, mimicking the complexity of the living world to better understand biological processes and envisage new therapies.
 Dynamic multi-component and multi-scale assemblies are also studied, from basic research to future applications in cell therapy and the creation of bionic systems.

-Finally, a specific focus is placed on cancer treatment and neuroscience, illustrating the advances that these biomaterials could bring to the medicine of tomorrow and the day after, pushing back the current limits of available treatments.
+Finally, a specific look is taken at cancer treatment and neuroscience, illustrating the advances that these biomaterials could bring to the medicine of tomorrow and the day after, pushing back the current limits of available treatments.

 Program